Image from Canva

 If you can’t spare the time or energy to find your next home, then consider hiring a broker in the new area to assist you.

-This route may involve fees, but in the end it could make the process easier and less stressful than trying to do it yourself.
-Another option is to contact a property manager near your new military base to assist you.
-Property managers often have the pulse on the various neighborhoods or know when homes may be coming on the market.
-Be specific about what you’re looking for, and ask them to send you photos and details on potential rentals.
+This route will likely involve a few fees, but you might find that the lessened stress is worth every penny.
+Another option?
+Contact a property manager near your new military installation to assist you.
+Local experts often have the pulse on the various neighborhoods or know when homes may be coming on the market.
+Be specific about what you’re looking for and ask them to send you photos with details of potential rentals.

-Friends may not fit into the professional category, but they are invaluable when you’re searching for homes from afar.
-Nobody will have your best interest in mind like a friend will.
-So if you have friends near your new duty station, utilize them to help you search for the perfect rental.
+Pro Tip: Friends may not fit into the professional category, but they are an invaluable resource when you’re searching for homes from afar.
+If you have friends near your new duty station, utilize them to help your search for the perfect rental.